nicksz/jTime/README.md

 under a hybrid of the FreeBSD and MIT licenses: i.e. open source that is much less restricted than copyleft licenses.

-jTime is a work in progress.
-It is currently at an early alpha stage, with many features remaining to add.

 The library synchronizes polling to the Date object time
         (new Date).getTime()
 during each polling interval.
 The duration between more than one